tetris245/ULTRAbc/README.md

 * New command: ptcode to reveal codes used on items controlled by portal link
 * Added emergency buttons in timer cell (when they are enabled)
 * Added support for Portal Link lock in lock and unlock commands
-* Added support for LSCG Aphrodisiac Injector in the Moaner
+* Added support for LSCG Aphrodisiac Drinks and Injector in the Moaner
 * Updated the bg1 command
 * Renamed the leave command as quit to avoid conflict with BCAR
 * Improved the quit and slowleave commands: you can now add text corresponding to a personal action